 How to get there

 The library is in Surawongse Road just next to the British Club.
-The easiest way to get there is to take the skytrain to S3 Chong Nonsi Station.
+The easiest way to get there is to take the Green Line (Silom Line) to S3 Chong Nonsi Station.

 From the skytrain station, it's a 600 m walk along Narathiwat Road, past the junction with Silom Road, to Surawongse Road.
 Turn left at Surawongse Road and proceed for another 400 m.